Kayyali78/AirborneCPS-Server/README.md

 There is a listview on the right of the gui, which contains three kinds of different sources.
 Each plane is listed in either ( "CALLSIGN" or "IP" ) + ("Speed").
 ##### Click
 If you select a plane which is listed, the map will be reposition to where the plane exist right now, and will render the selected plane is green.
+##### Scope of the Opensky-ADSB
+On the left side of the map contains a box looks like the earth with for parameters, which is the bounded area of the opensky api region.
+We can update border with *Update Border* button with the border parameters are modified in the box of four.

 ### Starts TCP/UDP server with port/IP
 On the left of the map, we can choose the port which the TCP/UDP server maps to, and also we need to choose the IP address the server is going to bind, then click on *network start* to get the server working.